 During its July meetings, the Financial Accounting Standards Board voted unanimously to propose delaying the effective date of some of its major accounting standards, including ASC 842 for privately held companies, nonprofits, and small reporting companies.

 The delay of ASC 842 provides an extra year to adopt in these organizations – adopting for annual fiscal reporting periods starting after December 15, 2020, after December 15, 2020, (or calendar years and quarters beginning January 2021) instead of December 15, 2019.
 In addition, the one-year delay would also apply to the deadline to adopt new guidance for ASC 326, Current Expected Credit Losses, and ASC 815, Derivatives and Hedging.

 A Summary of the Discussion

 In their discussion regarding delaying ASC 842 implementation of new standards for privately held companies, nonprofits and small reporting companies, the FASB board members stated:

-- Private companies have limited resources to implement new standard, with most accounting teams already stretched thin, still working to operationalize revenue recognition changes and looking forward to implementing other new guidance.
+- Private companies have limited resources to implement the new standard, with most accounting teams already stretched thin, still working to operationalize revenue recognition changes and looking forward to implementing other new guidance.

 - The timing and source of education for smaller entities is limited, with many online courses behind in guidance and in-person courses too high level.
 The best sources of information are interpretive guides from accounting firms and firms with implementation experience.